 - Once the work area is evenly waxed, turn the machine off before lifting it off the paintwork

-It’s important to note that some car waxes cannot be used by a buffer machine and must be applied by hand.
+It’s important to note that some car waxes cannot be used by a machine and must be applied by hand.
 Ensure you check the instructions before application in order to get the best possible result from the wax.

-What are the Different Applications of Car Wax?
+Different Types of Wax?

 The choice of car wax becomes even more complex when you have the option of a paste, liquid, spray and colored wax.

 Paste Wax is the most common and oldest form of wax that requires a bit of elbow grease to apply.
-The paste is usually hard but provides a longer lifetime than liquid.

 Liquid wax is easier to to control for a thin coat of wax as well as being easier to be apply by a machine polisher.